 “DBS Saved My Life.”

-Karen remembers the moment her DBS device, created by Boston Scientific, was switched on for the first time.
+Karen remembers the moment her DBS device was switched on for the first time.
 “My foot was twisted because of dystonia.
 As soon as they switched me on, my foot normalized.
 I responded immediately and I was on the lowest possible setting.”

 It’s been five years since her deep brain stimulation surgery.
 Karen reflects on it daily.
 “I’m end stage Parkinson’s,” she told me.
 “I should be stuck in bed or, at best, in a wheelchair.
 Instead, in the five years since I’ve had DBS, I’ve had only 2 dystonia attacks.”
 She used to experience three to five aggressive attacks a day.
 “I’ve been off medication ever since my surgery.
 My tremor is virtually invisible,” she said as she lifted her steady hands to the camera for me to see.
 “To say it’s been effective is an understatement.”

 In fact, Karen’s started replacing the DBS acronym to stand for something else.
 “I don’t even call it deep brain stimulation anymore,” she told me, “I call it a more jovial name.
 When something is so brilliant you couldn’t be without it, in the UK we say it’s ‘like the dog’s bullocks.’
 I call DBS the Dog’s Bullock’s Surgery, that’s how well it’s working.”

 Karen paused to laugh before turning serious.
 “It took me a while to admit this to myself, let alone someone else,” she said.
 “A few years after my surgery, someone asked me: ‘Karen, what would you have done if you hadn’t qualified for the surgery?’
 I looked him right in the eye and said, ‘I wouldn’t be here anymore.’